 A lost eagle from Asia has been traveling around North America for more than a year

-Spider-Man: No Way Home has been a box office hit this week, but an Asian sea eagle reported in Massachusetts on Monday could have its own film with a similar title — it's been thousands of miles from home for more than a year.
+Spider-Man: No Way Home has been a box-office hit this week, but an Asian sea eagle reported in Massachusetts on Monday could have its own film with a similar title — it has been thousands of miles from home for more than a year.

-The Massachusetts Division of Fisheries & Wildlife posted on Facebook Monday saying the bird, known as the Steller's sea eagle, was spotted along the Taunton River.
+Massachusetts' Division of Fisheries and Wildlife posted on Facebook on Monday saying the bird, known as a Steller's sea eagle, was spotted along the Taunton River.
 It says the large bird weighs as much as 20 pounds, with a wingspan of up to 8 feet.

-Steller's sea eagles are native to China, Japan, Korea and eastern Russia, so this bird is at least 5,000 miles from home.
+Steller's sea eagles are native to China, Japan, North Korea, South Korea and eastern Russia, so this bird is at least 5,000 miles from home.
 But what's even wilder is that the same exact bird has been traveling across North America since at least August 2020.

 Birders are sure it's the same eagle because it has unique white markings on its wings, the magazine said.